Russia-India: From Rethink to Adjust to Upgrade

-Category: World Politics Hits: 4Russian-Indian relations are traditionally good.
+Category: World Politics Hits: 7Russian-Indian relations are traditionally good.
 The chemistry between the leaders is excellent, and members of the public are well disposed toward each other.
 Economic ties have long been stalling, however, and mutual suspicions have recently been creeping in over India's relations with America, and Russia's with China.
 To make the good relationship truly great, Moscow must rethink, adjust, and upgrade its approach to India.
 Vladimir Putin's forthcoming visit to New Delhi could be a starting point.

 Read more https://carnegie.ru/commentary/85903?utm_source=rss&utm_medium=rss